-Many customers describe Pacific Debt staff as “attentive” and “helpful,” though some feel that they were rushed into signing a contract that they didn’t understand.
-Some had negative experiences with undertrained staff who relied on scripts, rather than personalized conversations, and weren’t quick to jump on mistakes.
+Many customers describe PDI staff as “attentive” and “helpful,” though some felt that they were rushed into signing a contract they didn’t understand.
+Others had negative experiences with undertrained staff who relied on scripts, rather than personalized conversations, and weren’t quick to jump on mistakes.

-Yes.
-PDI uses SSL security to encrypt sensitive information like your credit card or Social Security number.
-It stores your information on a secure server protected by a firewall.
+In general, yes.
+Pacific Debt Inc. uses SSL security to encrypt sensitive information like your credit card or Social Security number.
+It stores your details on a secure server protected by a firewall.
 And while PDI might share nonsensitive information with affiliates, it offers you the choice to opt out.

-It’s also legit: PDI is accredited with the American Fair Credit Council and the International Associations of Professional Debt Arbitrators, both of which set and regulate industry standards.
+It’s also legit: Pacific Debt Inc. is accredited with the American Fair Credit Council and the International Association of Professional Debt Arbitrators, both of which set and regulate industry standards.
 It’s also been accredited with the BBB since 2010 and with Consumer Affairs, meaning that it meets transparency standards and has pledged to rectify customer complaints.

 How do I sign up?

-After you apply, PDI calls you to go over your options.
+You should receive a phone call from a PDI representative to discuss your situation and go over your options.
 If you qualify, a debt specialist emails you an enrollment packet.
 Complete your forms to enroll in PDI’s program.